“Thanks for breakfast, Mom!” said my young adult son as he smiled and walked out of the door.

 “You’re welcome son,” I shot back as I smiled wide, grinning ear-to-ear.

-I felt so blessed as I peeled potatoes, cracked eggs and baked beans to usher in this beautiful breezy and sunny fall morning.
+I felt so blessed as I peeled potatoes, scrambled eggs, and baked beans on what was a beautiful, breezy, and sunny fall morning.

-My home was peaceful and at rest, adorned with all the delights of the season: fresh apples handpicked from an orchard by my family; brightly colored mums and pumpkins of various shapes and sizes; and a gospel sermon played in the background…lifting up the name of Jesus.
+My home was peaceful, at rest, and filled with all the delights of the season.
+Fresh apples that were handpicked from an orchard by my family and brightly colored mums and pumpkins of various shapes and sizes adorned my home.

 “It just doesn’t get any better than this,” I thought to myself.

 As my kids spilled out of their rooms and gathered at our kitchen table, my heart was filled with thanks – and I was reminded to text my husband and thank him for working to provide for our family and for affording me the opportunity to stay at home with our kids.